 In his wisdom, God has dispersed revelation throughout his leadership.
 We’ve addressed this topic when Church leadership has changed in major ways:

 Consider a family, where a wife, husband, and children all bring their bits of revelation to solve a family problem.

-Consider a Relief Society sitting in council on the first Sunday of the month, sharing revelation on how they can serve with love.
+Consider a Relief Society sitting in council, sharing revelation on how they can serve with love.

 Consider the Bishopric that councils each week on how to bring their ward members closer to Christ.